-This field speeds up Power On Self Test (POST) after you power on the system.
-When Enabled, the BIOS will shorten or skip some check items during POST.
+This field speeds up Power On Self Test (POST) whenever the system is powered on.
+The BIOS will shorten or skip some check items during POST.
+To attain the shortest POST time, select "Fast".

-3.1.2.7 First Boot Device, Second Boot Device, Third Boot Device and Boot Other Device
+First Boot Device, Second Boot Device, Third Boot Device and Boot Other Device